Sometimes the best running interval workouts are the ones that can create the least amount of mental resistance.

 This is what you want.

-These workouts teach the body to continue to convert lactic acid to energy.
+Furthermore, these running interval workouts teach the body to continue to convert lactic acid to energy.

-We begin to slow down when the body can no longer convert lactic acid to energy so muscle functioning is lessened and we have to decrease the speed we are running at.
+We begin to slow down when the body can no longer convert lactic acid to energy.
+So, muscle functioning is lessened and we have to decrease the speed we are running at.

 The problem is in order to increase our body’s ability to offset this from happening we have to deal with the pain of the workout.